korbinian90/ROMEO/README.md

 ### Prerequisites
 Phase (and optionally Magnitude) images in NIfTI fileformat.
 For multi-echo/multi-timepoint data, 4D-NIfTI files are used with echoes/timepoints in the 4th dimension.
-Individual 3D files can be merged inte 4D files using [fslmerge](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils).
+Individual 3D files can be merged into 4D files using [fslmerge](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils).

 ### Compiled Version
 Compiled versions for windows and linux are attached to the release.